petezh/peterzhang.me/_pages/habits.md

 ## Happiness 😊
 - Customize the [Daylio](https://daylio.net/) app to track desired habits.
 Especially consider adding social and personal goals.
 Log habits daily.
 - Practice [gratefulness](https://www.health.harvard.edu/healthbeat/giving-thanks-can-make-you-happier).
 Whether through an app or notebook, write three good things that you've brought about each day.
 Consider building gratefulness into a meditation routine.
-- Journal, preferably on paper.
-Don't personally practice it, but it seems to do wonders.
 - Socialize.
 Relationship quality is the [strongest predictor](https://greatergood.berkeley.edu/article/item/want_to_be_happy_make_your_relationships_exceptional) of long-term happiness.
 - Regular social media / technology detoxes can help break unhealthy dependencies.
-- Mental health is a non-optional priority.
-Therapy is normal.

 ## Space 🧹
 - Put things back right after using them, parallelizing when possible.
 An exception is bulk processing: washing all the dishes together, weekly sweeping, etc.